cyanrad/templar/README.md

 # Templa{{.r}}
-A snippet generation tool using the golang text templating language
+A snippet generation tool using the golang text templating syntax

 # Usage
 each object in the root array is an `operation`